neemiasbsilva/datascience-portfolio/mathematic-and-statistics/fundamental-of-statistics/readme.md

 Summary, for deriving expectation and variance you can use some of popular probability distribution functions: **Bernoulli**, **Binomial**, **Geometric**, **Uniform**, or **Exponential**.

+To understand more about check the notebook available in the notebook folder.

 # Standard Deviation